- 4 brined ham hocks

-- Simmer for 5 minutes, then taste the water if it's salty, tip off the water and refill.
-It's okay to add a little salt to the water.
+- Simmer for 5 minutes, then taste the water if it is salty, tip off the water and refill; if okay, add a little salt to the water.

 - Turn the heat down until the water is JUST SIMMERING and cook for 15 minutes.

 - Skim off any scum, then add the veg and herbs.

 - Cook for a further 2 hours 15 minutes, then turn off, cool and chill in their stock.

 - The next day, lift out the chilled hocks and rinse off the jellied stock.